Overview

 Brisbane has long served as a discreet haven for individuals of considerable influence who prefer to operate away from the public eye.
 The city's geography – river bends, elevated ridges, and secluded hilltop estates – has historically provided natural privacy.
 Many of the properties associated with the Star Lineage are owned by families whose names appear in corporate registries, foundation boards, and diplomatic circles, yet who maintain an almost complete absence from public records and social media.
 This pattern of discretion is itself noteworthy, suggesting either coincidence or coordination.

-Subsequent annotations, apparently from the 1930s–1950s, mark certain elevated blocks in Ascot, Hamilton, Indooroopilly, and along the Teneriffe ridge as "aligned holdings."
-Many of these sites later developed into large, gated residences displaying a star-in-circle motif on gates, letterboxes, or driveway medallions.
-The concentration of these properties along the meridian is statistically unusual, suggesting either deliberate selection or a shared understanding of the alignment's significance.
+Subsequent annotations, apparently from the 1950s–1960s, mark certain elevated lots along San Benito Road, properties near Crocker Park, and parcels along the Bayshore corridor as "aligned holdings."
+Many of these sites later developed into residences displaying a star-in-circle motif on gates, mailboxes, or driveway medallions.
+The concentration of these properties along the meridian is statistically unusual for such a small community.

-Modern satellite imagery reveals that several of these properties maintain unobstructed sightlines to Mount Coot-tha's summit, despite significant development in surrounding areas.
+Modern satellite imagery reveals that several of these properties maintain unobstructed sightlines to San Bruno Mountain's summit, despite development in surrounding areas.
 Whether this is by design or coincidence remains a subject of speculation among those who study Brisbane's architectural history.

 The Star Emblem